rancher/opni-docs/docs/installation/opni/aiops.md

 <Tabs>
 <TabItem value="pre-trained" label="Pretrained Models">

 Opni log anomaly detection comes with three specialized pretrained Deep Learning models which are maintained by SUSE Rancher.
-These models have been optimized to **not require a GPU** for usage, provide **state-of-the-art accuracy** and each one has a **size just under 80 MB.**.
-All three models will help **accelerate mean time to resolution.**
+These models have been optimized to **not require a GPU** for usage, provide **state-of-the-art accuracy** and each one has a **size just under 80 MB.** Use these models to **accelerate mean time to resolution**.

 * **Kubernetes control plane and etcd logs**
     * Compatible with control plane and etcd logs from RKE1, RKE2 and K3s distributions.